Continue with Facebook

-These two forms of bladder cancer differ in how aggressive they are, how they are treated, and what outcomes are expected.
+Around 75 percent of people diagnosed with bladder cancer have NMIBC.
+The remaining 25 percent are diagnosed with muscle-invasive disease.
+These two forms differ in how aggressive they are, how they’re treated, and what outcomes are expected.
 In this article, we’ll explain the differences between NMIBC and MIBC.

 Muscle-invasive stages include: